ethereum-optimism/optimism-project-ideas/README.md

 ### 📊 **`DeFi`**
 [**Optimistic CFD**](https://github.com/2xic/optimistic-cfd) `👀 LOOKING FOR CONTRIBUTORS`
-A synth protocol that somewhat ressembles CFDs.
+A synth protocol that somewhat resembles CFDs.
 The innovation lies in the fact that the protocol comes in to compensate imbalances between the longs and the shorts, while incentivizing the imbalance to correct itself.
 See the design notes for more information.

 **Automated Trading Bot**
 A web app that lets users create automated trading bots, in the fashion of Option Alpha.
 This requires frontend, backend, contract and bot development!